Thursday, October 3, 2024

 Above is a slideshow I made for the first anniversary of 9-11.

-For 17 years, on and off during the time I taught English, I took 8th graders and their parents on a trip to NYC sponsored by an incredible teacher and his wife, Ray and Peg Casey - who took hundreds of students from all over Indiana.
+For 17 years, on and off during the time I taught English, I took 8th graders and their parents on a trip to NYC, sponsored by an incredible theater teacher and his wife, Ray and Peg Casey.
+They took hundreds of students from all over Indiana, including our students from MCS.
 Those trips remain some of my favorite memories.
-In June, 2001, I had a group that included students, fellow teachers, and friends and their children.
+In June, 2001, I had a group that included students, fellow teachers, friends and their children.
 On a beautiful June morning, we went to the World Trade Center, and most went to the top as the trip included.
 But my 11-year-old daughter Regan, wanted to go shopping instead.
 We'll go another time, I told myself.
 Of course, no one could have imagined the unthinkable loss soon to come.
 That afternoon, she was embarrassed as I made her stand up in the boat during a cruise around the tip of the island.
 How blessed we are to have taken that last picture with those majestic towers in the background.

-It would be two years before we took what would be my last student trip there...below is the link to a Google album of a very solemn visit to Ground Zero and a few pictures from a 2016 trip where my son and I saw the reflecting pools where the towers once stood.
+It would be two years before we took my last student trip there, 54 of us...below is the link to a Google album of a very solemn visit to Ground Zero and a few pictures from a 2016 trip where my son and I saw the reflecting pools where the towers once stood.
+Being there is haunting and beautiful at the same time.
 Visit to Ground Zero, 2003

 Thursday, June 13, 2019